-Finally there's a drink that's fun to eat – Bubble Tea!
+Finally there is a drink that is fun to eat – Bubble Tea!

-Move over trendy coffee drinks and make way for the new drink craze that is going on right now,
+Move over trendy coffee drinks and make way for the Bubble Tea craze!

 What is Bubble Tea?